input-output-hk/partner-chains/docs/user-guides/registered.md

 ---

-Finally, the wizard outputs the command for obtaining signatures.
-You use this command in the next step (register-2 wizard).
-You must run it on a newly prepared machine with the main chain cold signing key.
+Finally, the wizard outputs the command for obtaining signatures, this command will be used as input in the next step (register-2 wizard).
+We suggest the command to be run on an offline machine, as to not expose the Cardano `cold.skey` to the internet, and return to the online machine to perform the register-3 wizard.

 #### Register-2 wizard

 The register-2 wizard obtains signatures for the registration message.
-It only requires the `partner-chain-cli` binary executable to be installed on the 'cold' machine.
+It only requires the `partner-chain-cli` binary executable to be installed on the offline machine.

 1. Follow the steps when prompted by the wizard